Wesley (footballer, born November 1996): Style of play

 Wesley was born with one leg almost three centimetres shorter than the other, which has led to comparisons in his movement to legendary compatriot Garrincha.
 He was also compared with former Aston Villa striker Christian Benteke by Joseph Chapman from the Birmingham Mail, for his strong aerial threat while being confident with the ball at his feet.

 Personal life

-Wesley grew up in the city of Juiz de Fora, distant some 200 kilometres from Rio de Janeiro.
+Wesley grew up in the city of Juiz de Fora, around 200 kilometres from Rio de Janeiro.
 His father was a footballer who played as a midfielder but only made a small amount of money from playing; Wesley credited his father as having taught him the game of football.
 His father became partially disabled later in his life and died following a brain tumour when Wesley was nine years of age.

-Wesley has two children from different relationships, Yan and Maria Eduarda, both of whom he fathered as a teenager.
+Wesley has three children from different relationships.
+He fathered his first two children, Yan and Maria Eduarda, as a teenager.
 He had his first child at the age of 14 and his second at the age of 16.
 As a sixteen-year-old he worked in a factory sorting screws to support his family between football trials before his move to AS Trencin.
+He had another child with his new partner, Izadora Magluf, in December 2021.